atomist-seeds/demo-sdm/README.md

 To create a project from seed use `create spring` in a DM with the atomist bot.
 Go through the creation and click the button to create a linked channel.

-Notice that repo gets tagged automatically be the SDM.
+Notice that repo gets tagged automatically by the SDM.

 ### CodeTransform: Add Dockerfile